FrancisNjuguna/liperschoolacademy/README.md

  ## Conclusion

  This personal learning platform is a great way for users to learn about blockchain technology in an easy and secure way.
 With its responsive design, Google Auth integration, and easy-to-use interface, it provides a great user experience while still allowing users to interact with the Ethereum blockchain securely and easily.

+ CONTACT ME TO ACCESS THE PLATFORM SINCE THE GOOGLE AUTH IS IN TEST MODE,